tvaneerd/today/feb28_intrinsics_extrinsics.md

-_I think Sean Parent was the first to introduce me to intrinsics vs extrinsics, and the Rectangle example is his (IIRC!)_
+_I think Sean Parent was the first to introduce me to the terms intrinsics and extrinsics (I had the notions, but it was still vague at the time), and the Rectangle example is his (IIRC!)_

 Most people make a rectangle something like this: